BEd Requirements for Elementary/Middle School Option

 Best Practices in Teaching and Learning

 You may complete EDUC 200 and 300 and degree completion courses in the semester prior to entering the program.
 Admission to the Bachelor of Education is competitive.
 It is recommended that you complete all prerequisites at least one term prior to the program start.
 Applicants who do not complete the requirements above by the beginning of the program will not be considered.

 All applicants must meet the minimum academic requirements set by the Ministry of Educations' Teacher Regulation Branch (TRB), including a degree that is recognized by the TRB.
 If you are using credits within your degree from institutions which are not recognized by the TRB, please note that the TRB may not accept these credits towards professional certification.
 We strongly recommend you contact the Teacher Education advisor to have these courses verified by the TRB prior to admission into the Bachelor of Education.
 For further information, check the BC Teacher Regulation Branch website.

 In addition to the academic requirements, the Admissions Committee evaluates the following areas when reviewing student applications:

 All applicants who meet the minimum academic requirements are interviewed to assess their readiness and their dispositions for the teaching profession.
 Interviews are by invitation and are typically scheduled for March.
-Students unable to attend the interview must consult with the Teacher Education advisor.
+Interviews take place at the Abbotsford campus and must be in-person.

 Students are required to have work experience with children/adolescents in a variety of settings.
 This work experience can be from volunteer or work positions.
 While all experience is valuable, classroom volunteer work with the age group with whom you want to eventually work is strongly recommended.
 There is no minimum number of hours that is required for admission purposes, as the admissions committee reviews the specific details of these experiences.
 Students are therefore encouraged to provide a lot of detail about the types of experiences they have had with children and adolescents in all of these environments.
 This should be documented in a two page résumé, which is submitted with the application.
 Applicants are encouraged to: